Jordan Ngatai

-Jordan Ngatai (born 7 March 1993) is a New Zealand professional basketball player for the Hawke's Bay Hawks of the New Zealand National Basketball League (NZNBL).
+Jordan Ngatai (born 7 March 1993) is a New Zealand professional basketball player for the Wellington Saints of the New Zealand National Basketball League (NZNBL).
 He played six seasons with the New Zealand Breakers in the Australian NBL and is a regular New Zealand Tall Black.
-In the New Zealand NBL, he is a four-time champion.
+In the New Zealand NBL, he is a five-time champion.

 Early life and career

+Ngatai was born in Sydney, New South Wales, in the suburb of Paddington.
+He was raised in New Zealand, in Porirua and Ngāti Toa, where he attended Mana College.

-Born and raised in Porirua, New Zealand, Ngatai graduated from Mana College before attending Sierra College in the United States for one year.
-For the 2013–14 season, he played basketball for BYU–Hawaii.
+In 2012–13, Ngatai played college basketball for Sierra College in the United States.
+In 2013–14, he played for BYU–Hawaii.

 Professional career

 Ngatai made his debut in the New Zealand NBL in 2012 with the Wellington Saints.
 In his second season with Wellington in 2014, he won his first championship.
 He subsequently joined the New Zealand Breakers as a development player for the 2014–15 NBL season and was a member of the Breakers' championship-winning team.
 After a season with the Manawatu Jets in 2015, Ngatai re-joined the Breakers as a development player for the 2015–16 NBL season.

 After a season with the Taranaki Mountainairs in 2016, Ngatai was promoted to the full-time playing roster of the Breakers for the 2016–17 NBL season.

 In 2017 and 2019, Ngatai won championships with the Wellington Saints.
 He was acquired by the Otago Nuggets for the 2020 season, going on to win his fourth NZNBL championship.

 On 14 August 2020, Ngatai signed a two-year deal with the Cairns Taipans.

 Ngatai returned to the Wellington Saints in 2022 and then joined the Hawke's Bay Hawks in 2023.
+On 15 July 2023, he scored a career-high 47 points in a 106–81 win over the Manawatu Jets.

+On 4 December 2023, Ngatai signed with Pyrintö of the Finnish Korisliiga for the rest of the 2023–24 season.

+Ngatai re-joined the Hawke's Bay Hawks for the 2024 New Zealand NBL season.

+In August 2024, Ngatai signed with the Kapfenberg Bulls of the Austrian Basketball Superliga.

+In May 2025, Ngatai was acquired by the Wellington Saints for the rest of the 2025 New Zealand NBL season.
+He went on to help the Saints win the championship, marking his fifth overall and fourth with the team.